wri/module-gdpr_notice/README.md

 # module-gdpr_notice
 A Drupal 7 module to display a cookie notice for GDPR compliance.
+Uses js from https://github.com/AOEpeople/cookie-notice with customizations for style.

 Future functionality could include admin options to update text and set colors and font.